c4arl0s/ViewControllerLIfeCycle_CreatingStateLab/README.md

 2019-05-04 11:05:20.446834-0500 CreatingStateLab[11129:1710050] applicationDidEnterBackground:
 ```

+- what you can´t see is a notification about a third state Suspeded.
+Note that the app is still alive in some sense, and Xcode is still connected to it., even though it is not actually getting any CPU time.

 ### tap the icon app to restore the application.
 See what happens now.

 ``` console